 The webinars are free to all and aimed at those interested in talking about copyright challenges at the current time and how we can address them.
 We have published a page full of resources and the original blog post that led to us starting this series on Copyright, Fair Dealing and Online Teaching in a time of Crisis.

 Details of the webinars in reverse chronological order are listed below.
+We have also set up a playlist of the most recent webinars on the ALT You Tube channel.
 All webinars take place in the same Blackboard Collaborate classroom at 11-12pm BST unless otherwise stated:

 Webinar 30: Friday 29th January: Copyright issues in Spain: Mª Asunción Esteve Pardo